How to choose the right menstrual cup

 We have some important information to flow your way if you are thinking of buying a menstrual cup or already own one.

 Today, there are heaps available, so many it can be overwhelming.

 Where do you start, how do you decide and importantly, how do you know you are getting a safe product that will actually work?

 ..and what about those ‘only pay shipping cups’ anyway?

 Your vagina is an absorbent environment.
 It's also the portal to your whare tangata (house of humanity) or womb.
 It's an important and sacred place.
-Anything that goes in there can potentially leach nasties which can be absorbed into your body.
+Anything that goes in there that's not safe can potentially leach nasties, which can then be absorbed into your blood stream and body.